-PHYSICAL & HEALTH EDUCATION 8 PHYSICAL & HEALTH EDUCATION 9 PHYSICAL & HEALTH EDUCATION 10......(PHED 10) (4 credits)
+PHYSICAL & HEALTH EDUCATION 8 - Boys/Girls PHYSICAL & HEALTH EDUCATION 9 - Boys/Girls PHYSICAL & HEALTH EDUCATION 10 - Boys/Girls

 The aim of our physical education courses is to provide opportunities for students to acquire and develop the knowledge, skills, and attitudes necessary to incorporate physical activity into regular and leisure pursuits to live an active, healthy lifestyle.
 Additional course fees may apply to specific grades for enhanced learning.